top of page

 Getting Started with Landscape Design Plans in Fairhaven

-Properties in Fairhaven need landscape design plans that work with coastal conditions, not against them.
+Properties in Marion, Mattapoisett, New Bedford and surrounding areas need landscape design plans that work with coastal conditions, not against them.
 Whether you're starting from bare dirt on new construction site, fixing drainage problems on existing property, or upgrading commercial landscaping, process starts with planning.

 Call 508-763-8000 or email request@newenglandtreeandlandscape.com.
 We'll schedule site visit, look at what you're working with, and create landscape design plans that fit your property and budget.
 Plans show everything that needs doing based on your property's current condition and needs.

 35 years in business.
 Local crew based at 232 Huttleston Avenue in Fairhaven.
 Family-owned.
-We're the caring professionals, and we've got finished projects across Fairhaven and the South Coast to prove it.
+We're the caring professionals.

 FAQ's